 A great way to enjoy the rugged beauty of the Smoky Mountains is on horseback.
-Several stables offer guided horse rides through areas of the Great Smoky Mountains National Park and the Nantahala National Forest, following trails that lead to waterfalls, across streams or along scenic ridges with panoramic vistas of mountains and lakes.
+Several stables offer guided horse rides in the Great Smoky Mountains National Park and Nantahala National Forest.
+Horseback treks are generally one to four hours, but may also be overnight camping trips.

-If you like traveling with your own horses, see right column for info.
+If you like traveling with your own horses, here's info.

 About 550 miles of the 800 miles of National Park trails are open to horses.
 Download a trail map, which also has regulations for horse use of the Park.